 Phineas and Ferb: Agent P’s World Showcase Adventure

-The newest distraction for the children in Epcot is the Phineas and Ferb: Agent P’s World Showcase Adventure (which replaced Kim Possible).
+The next distraction for the children in EPCOT is the Phineas and Ferb: Agent P’s World Showcase Adventure (which replaced Kim Possible).
 Phineas and Ferb is an animated television show.

 Dad’s Bottom Line